GPU Power Connectors Explained

 PCIe Express x16 Connector - GPU Connector

 Motherboards come with the aforementioned PCI Express x16 slot that can provide a maximum of 75 watts of power.
-Some feature multiple PCI Express x16 slots in order to connect more GPUs, but, as previously mentioned, this increases the power requirement.
+Some feature multiple PCI Express x16 slots in order to connect more GPUs, but, as previously mentioned, this boosts the power demand.

 Here are a few examples of GPUs that don’t require external power: GT 1030, GTX 1050 2GB variant, RX 550, RX 460, and many others.
-As none of these GPUs have a lot of processing power, they don’t need more than 75 watts of power.
+As none of these GPUs have a lot of computational power, they don’t need more than 75 watts of energy.

 6-Pin Connector